dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - Student are allowed to view their current stats.
 (Gamification)

 ### <span style="color:#0080ff">answer</span>
-This module contains the business logic related to the various answers of a question.
+This module contains the business logic related to the various answers of a question. *There's a cyclic uses-dependency between this module and the **quesiton** module.
+Please refer to the **Rationale** section below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">auth</span>
 This module provides the means to authenticate a user into the system using token-based authentication.
 Authentication works for both IST students and external students.
 This module has a *uses* relation to a module from an external bounded context, the FenixEdu REST API, whose ubiquitous language is a publicly published language to which quizzes-tutor assumes a comformist posture.
 For more information consult [FenixEdu REST API's SLA](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement).